-The Full Frame Approach is a set of principles and practices that our research has found to be the key elements shared by organizations most effective in working with highly marginalized people — people experiencing multiple challenges (e.g., homelessness, addiction, abuse, mental illness, etc.) in a context of entrenched poverty and violence.
+The Full Frame Approach is a set of principles and practices that our research has found to be the key elements shared by organizations most effective in working with highly marginalized people — people experiencing multiple challenges (e.g., homelessness, addiction, abuse, mental illness, etc.) in a context of entrenched poverty, violence and oppression.
 The principles below are excerpted from The Full Frame Approach 2.0: Place + Approach + Leadership.

 Principles of The Full Frame Approach

 Principle 1: Life is messy: People’s vulnerabilities and strengths—both personal and contextual—interact in complex and unexpected ways, such that the interplay among issues and context needs to be addressed in concert with the issues themselves.